In New York politics, an end to the old boys’ club?

 Why We Wrote This

-Whether Andrew Cuomo is forced from power, the governor known for his bare-knuckle brand of politics may be among the last of the “three men in a room” version of New York state politics.
+Whether Andrew Cuomo is forced from power, the governor known for his bare-knuckle brand of politics may be among the last of the “three men in a room” version of New York state leadership.

-After a report from the state attorney general this week that Andrew Cuomo sexually harassed 11 women, the Democratic governor has been repudiated by his own party.
+After a report from the state attorney general this week found that Andrew Cuomo sexually harassed 11 women, the Democratic governor has been repudiated by his own party.
 Democrats from President Joe Biden on down called for him to resign, and the state Assembly began expediting impeachment proceedings.

 “There really has been a huge generational shift from the time when it was ‘three men in a room,’” says Ken Sherrill, professor emeritus of political science at Hunter College.
 “The political leadership of New York has become much more reflective of the population of the state, and particularly of the Democratic Party, over the past few years.”